artemsheludko/adam-blog/_posts/2017-10-25-hotdogcloud.markdown

 ## Hotdog Cloud?
 <img src="/assets/img/dogClip.gif" style="float:right;padding-left:20px;">
 The hottest space in tech in 2017 is inarguably hotdog detection and non-detection.
 Everybody's trying to get a piece of the action.
 So I spent a couple nights building <https://hotdog.cloud> a mobile-friendly hotdog detection app.
-Give it a shot right now.
-[Hotdog cloud is open sourced on github](https://github.com/ehippy/hotdog), so feel free to play with it.
+Give it a try!
+It's especially good on your phone.
+[Hotdog cloud is open sourced on github](https://github.com/ehippy/hotdog), so feel free to fork away.

 Hotdog Cloud ties together about half a dozen AWS services to offer an encrypted, zero-cost-at-rest web application.
+It's a pretty tight demonstration of the power available with some succinct glue-code to remix a number of ready-built cloud services to achieve a pretty slick outcome.

 ## Takeaways